lukemansell/user-agent-route-blocking/README.md

 ```

-As you have provided allowed lists for user agents and referrers, you do not need to set the AllowAll property.
+As you have provided allowed lists for user agents and referrers, you do not need to set the AllowAll property for each.